Key takeaways

 The bottom line

-Years of accepting cherry angiomas does not mean removal isn't possible.
-It means you hadn't yet found a method that fit your situation.
-Plasma pen treatment reaches the blood vessels, takes under 5 minutes per spot, and produces a clear result in two to three weeks.
-If you have been living with these for years, the timeline from first treatment to clear skin is shorter than the time you've already spent accepting them.
+Years of accepting cherry angiomas never meant removal was impossible.
+It meant you had not yet found a method that reaches where they actually live.
+The plasma pen does, in under 5 minutes per spot, with clear skin in two to three weeks.
+The timeline from first treatment to clear is shorter than the time you have already spent accepting them.

-The OcuraLife Plasma Pen was designed for this kind of careful, precise at-home work on benign vascular growths.
-Single-use sterile tips, 9 power settings, a step-by-step manual.
-Covered by a 90-day money-back guarantee.
+The OcuraLife Plasma Pen was designed for this kind of careful, precise at-home work on benign vascular growths: single-use sterile tips, 9 power settings, a step-by-step manual, and a 90-day money-back guarantee, so trying it risks nothing but the spots.

 Sibling articles in this cluster